 This calculator creates a structured table showing how often values appear in your dataset.
-It displays the frequency (count), cumulative frequency, percentage, and cumulative percentage of each unique value, helping you identify patterns and distributions in your data.
+It displays the frequency (count), cumulative frequency, percentage (relative frequency), and cumulative percentage (cumulative relative frequency) of each unique value, helping you identify patterns and distributions in your data.
 You can choose how categories are sorted (alphabetically, by weekday, by month, numerically, or in a custom order you define) to best represent your data.
 A bar chart is also included to better understand your data's distribution.

 Related tools you might find useful: